GuruMaps/iOSManual/02-features.md

 <img src="/assets/long_tap.png" width="269" height="86" />

-If you have coordinates in your clipboard Galileo cam import them for you:
+If you have coordinates in your clipboard Galileo can import them for you:

 <img src="/assets/bookmark_clipboad.png" width="375" height="194" />